 Not only are there many buy/sell groups on Facebook, but you can also post details about what you are looking for in many regular skoolie groups and the community can share what they know.

 We have done that before with decent results.
 Funny thing about people.
 Lots of them out there want to help.
 Some want to be the “expert”.
 Some, just pass on information because they are good people.

-The thing with Government Auctions, is that you never truely know what kind of bus you are getting.
-It’s not like you are able to test drive them before the auction.
+The thing with Government Auctions is that you never truly know what kind of bus you are getting.
+It’s not like you are able to test-drive them before the auction.

 There will be a description of the bus on whether it will run or not, but nothing detailed.

 The nice thing about government auctions, is you are likely to purchase your bus much cheaper than if you buy it from a dealer directly.

 Dealerships that sell school buses are going to be where you pay premium prices for the same bus someone else gets at a bargain.

 These guys are in business to make money.
 The more they sell a bus to someone, the more money they put in their pocket.